- Critical care

 - Reproductive Health and Childbirth

-The 2nd Annual NRS Infectious Diseases Study Day will take place at West Park Conference Centre on Tuesday 4th September.
-Read more on our events calendar
+The 2nd Annual NRS Infectious Diseases Study Day, due to take place at West Park Conference Centre on Tuesday 4th September, has been postponed.
+Further information on a rescheduled date will be announced in due course.

 Our role is to support the delivery of high-quality Infectious Diseases and Microbiology studies and manage participant recruitment to time and target, both for studies which are led from Scotland, and studies led from other nations which Scottish sites are participating in.
 We provide support in the following areas: